petercoles/Multilingual-Language-List/readme.md

 ## Introduction

 Over the years, many of the projects I've worked on have resulted in multilingual sites.
-Over the years the number of languages supported has has increased and there's more sensitivty to dialectical differences, which are good things.
-The purpose of this package is to make managing language lists easiers by exposuring access to an industry-maintained list via a simple API.
+During that time the number of languages typically supported has increased and the sensitivty to the importance of dialectical differences has improved, which are good things.

+The purpose of this package is to make managing language lists, such as those used in language pulldowns or form select fields easier to generate via a simple API that gives access to an industry-maintained list.

-Initially data can be returned as a lookup array or an array of key-value pairs, where both the key and value labels can be set according to the needs of the software consuming them.
+Data can be returned as a lookup array or an array of key-value pairs, where both the key and value labels can be set according to the needs of the software consuming them.

 ## Installation